Weak-stemmed plant, sprawling over other plants

 and often resembling a vine.
 Flowers, which are in large,

-branching clusters, have 4 tiny white petals and abundant white
+branching clusters, have 4 tiny white petals and geen to white

-Leaves are divided into multiple leaflets.
-Many of the
+divided into multiple leaflets.
+Many of the leaflets have

-leaflets have a distinct shape, oval with three large lobes at
+a distinct shape, oval with three large lobes at the tip.

-somewhat skunky.
-Plant blooms in early summer in open
+Plant blooms in early summer in open sunny places.

 Common along Wildwood Drive under the powerline.

 occurs in the same area.
 It has similar leaves, except